Antaine/FinalYearProject/Journal.md

 Week 6 -
 Angular Routing and Basic Navbar -A
 Bootstrap Set up for project -C
+Bug involving sign in not working after abstracting the code - A/C

 Week 7 -
-Improved navbar and sign up/sign In with Bootstrap implemented - C UML Diagram of datatbase & comments/Tidying up of code - A
+Improved Navbar design and fixed the sign in bug.
+Implemented Bootstrap to style pages - C UML Diagram of datatbase & comments/Tidying up of code - A